TheBoxyBear/charttools/docs/GettingStarted.md

 > **NOTE**: When setting a track in an instrument, a clone of the track is created which contains the target instrument as the `ParentInstrument` property.
 In order to have changes made to the track after the assignment be reflected in the instrument, the track must be re-obtained from the instrument rather than using the instance used in the assignment.

-You can also get instruments from a song dynamically regardless of the type.
+Instruments can also be obtained dynamically from a song regardless of the type.
 To learn more, check out [Dynamic syntax](DynamicSyntax.md).

 ## Chords and Notes